 Procedures Used To Isolate Silicon From Silica Sand

-- First, you will need to wash the sand in distilled water to eliminate the organic matter and foreign substance materials, this will help remove anything that isn’t part of the sand
+- Wash the sand in distilled water to eliminate organic matter and foreign particles

-- Mix the solution by swirling your components in a flask to ensure a thorough and complete reaction
+- Swirl the components in a flask to ensure a thorough reaction

 - Decant the acid from the flask and separate it from the sand

-- Wash the sand repeatedly and thoroughly with distilled water to completely wash off any acid that may have dissolved into the sand
+- Wash the sand repeatedly with distilled water to remove any remaining acid

-- Take the sand out in the sun and allow it to dry
+- Spread the sand out in the sun and allow it to dry

 - Transfer the dried sand into a stainless steel vessel and heat it

-- The eighth step is to add sodium hydroxide in the sand whilst continuously stirring until the water evaporates, the sodium hydroxide reacts with silicon dioxide in the sand to form sodium silicate (NaOH + SiO2 = Na2SiO3 + H2O), and it might take 40 to 50 minutes for the water to completely evaporate
+- Add sodium hydroxide to the sand while continuously stirring until the water evaporates.
+The sodium hydroxide reacts with silicon dioxide to form sodium silicate (NaOH + SiO2 = Na2SiO3 + H2O), and it may take 40 to 50 minutes for the water to fully evaporate

-- After the water evaporates, immediately transfer the solution into a separate porcelain bowl to prevent it from solidifying and clamping together, this solution gives you a crude sodium silicate
+- After the water evaporates, immediately transfer the solution into a separate porcelain bowl to prevent it from solidifying.
+This gives you a crude sodium silicate

-Stainless steel vessels and spatulas are the best tools to use while heating and stirring because stainless steel is a poor conductor of heat.
+Use stainless steel vessels and spatulas for heating and stirring because stainless steel is a poor conductor of heat.

 Extraction Of Silicone From Sodium Silicate